-When we face life’s challenges – some seemingly impossible to overcome – it’s how we handle those and proceed through life that’s telling to others.
-That’s when the values we live by—or don’t have at all—are revealed.
-It’s our values or our fundamental belief system that shapes our behavior in life.
-I thought it might be fun to look at a couple of those, especially those that are often confused.
+When we face life’s challenges, sometimes some seemingly impossible to overcome, it’s how we handle those and proceed through life that tells our story.
+That’s when the values we live by—or don’t possess at all—are revealed.
+It’s our values and fundamental belief system that shapes our eventual behavior.
+So, I thought it might be fun to clarify a couple of those descriptors which are often inverted or confused.

 When a person is tough, it can be easy for them to push their way through life, bully to the front of the line, be stubborn enough to never give in and resist backing down from a challenge or fight.
 Toughness is recognizable and can also be described as having thick skin, being able to handle anything and being physically capable.
-Tough as a characteristic seems pretty superficial.
+Tough, as a characteristic seems pretty superficial.
 A person doesn’t have to have a lot of depth to be tough.

 Another pair of words that are often confused but which describe a person’s core are the words courageous and gutsy.
 The difference is best illustrated by this story.

 In that message, one thing surprised me.
 Susan said that she had always admired me and realized how much courage I had.
-I’m sure she was referring to sticking with healing for decades until I had conquered many illnesses that besieged me, overcoming professional betrayal at one point and surviving financial devastation as a result of both.
-Susan specifically said: “I had guts but you had courage and I know the difference.”
+I’m sure she was referring to sticking with my healing efforts for decades until I had conquered many chronic or incurable illnesses, overcoming professional betrayal and surviving financial devastation as a result of both.
+Susan specifically said about her courage compliment: “I had guts, but you had courage and I know the difference.”

-I happen to be someone who believes in God – and I know within us all is one special place God resides - so I try to make sure my core is compatible with the company.
-Self-assessments aren’t that tough, just ask yourself a few additional questions.
+Self-assessment is beneficial.
+These questions might help.
 Are you deep or superficial?
 (Is there more to you than what people see?)
-Do you care about who you step on to get where you are going?
-Are you as gracious to those who serve you (not talking down to them) as those we are trying to impress (not sucking up)?
+Do you care about who you step on to get where you’re going?
+Are you as gracious to those who serve you (not talk down to them) and are you equally gracious to those you’re trying to impress (instead of sucking up)?
 Are you kind and loving to others or are you just focused on yourself?
 If you feel pretty good about your answers, smile.
-You’re ahead of the game.
+You’re way ahead of most.